Haibenac/League-Of-Legends-2023-Analysis/README.md

 **Name(s)**: Andrew Peng

 **Website Link**: https://haibenac.github.io/League-Of-Legends-2023-Analysis/
+---
+### Introduction
+This dataset holds a multitude of information regarding the 2023 professional League of Legends scene, holding much data from professional matches and how each match developed in gold differential, minion kills, victories, teams, and players.
+Each row also has access to a variety of statistics for each individual player, all ready for analysis.

+This dataset initially came with 129,048 rows and 93 columns.

+Some of the important columns were
+-League: Determined with region the match was played in.
+-Side: Gave information on what side of the map the team played on.
+-Position: Informed whether or no the statistic belonged to a certain role or the team as a whole.
+-Champion: The character a given player played during that match.
+-bans 1-5: All bans that a team made through one match.
+-game length: The length of the game in seconds.
+-kills: The number of kills a player gets in one match.
+-deaths: The number of deaths a player gets in one match.
+-assists: The number of assists a player gets in one match.
+-cspm: The number of minion kills per minute a player reached in one match.

 ### Cleaning and EDA

 I begin by cleaning the data.
 I first decide which columns should be boolean values.
 I did this by sifting through the data and finding columns that could be determined by trues and falses.

-Afterwards, I removed all columns that I knew I would not be using as it simply cluttered the data and made it harder to read.
+Afterward, I removed all columns that I knew I would not be using as it simply cluttered the data and made it harder to read.

 The next step was to work only with the big leagues as listed by the League of Legends Wikipedia.
 This included Brazil, Europe, North America, Japan, Korea, Latin America, China, Vietnam, and the two major international tournaments: The Mid-Season Invitational and Worlds.